AbhijithNaagarjuna/Linux-Configuration/README.md

 # Linux-Server-Configuration-Udacity-Full-Stack-Nanodegree-Project
 This is the last project toward Udacity Full Stack Web Developer Nanodegree.
-In this project, the [Catalog Web Application](https://github.com/yiyupan/Catalog-App-Udacity-Full-Stack-Nanodegree) from project 3 will be hosted by a Ubuntu Linux server on an Amazon Lightsail instance.
+In this project, the [Catalog Web Application](https://github.com/AbhijithNaagarjuna/ItemsCatalog) from project 3 will be hosted by a Ubuntu Linux server on an Amazon Lightsail instance.
 A series of instructions will be presented below.
-You can visit http://18.218.99.181/ for the website deployed.
+You can visit http://13.233.212.34/ for the website deployed.

-Above link is now unavailable because I have graduated from the nanodegree program.

-* Public IP address: 18.218.99.181
+* Public IP address: 13.233.212.34
 * SSH port: 2200
 ## Start a new Ubuntu Linux Server instance on Amazon Lightsail
 1. Create an AWS account